JuliaJohns/practice/docs.md

-This is an edit to line 3 from the master.
+The changes from git-branch are now merged into master.

 Edit to line 3 on conflict-test branch.